-Governmental Fund Type - The general fund is accounted for on a "spending" or "financial flow" measurement focus.
-This means that only current assets and current liabilities are generally included on the balance sheet.
-Accordingly, the reported undesignated fund balances (net current assets) are considered a measure of available, spendable or appropriable resources.
-Governmental fund type operating statements present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
+The accounting and financial reporting treatment applied to the fixed assets and long-term liabilities associated with a fund are determined by its measurement focus.
+All governmental funds are accounted for on a spending or "financial flow" measurement focus.
+This means that generally, only current assets and current liabilities are included in the balance sheet.
+Governmental fund operating statements present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
+Accordingly, they present a summary of sources and uses of "available spendable resources" during a period.